oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

     For more information about connection filter rules, see [Guidelines for Writing Connection Filter Rules](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SCPRG-GUID-A312878D-EC41-48DF-B318-E1E0D5A9307E) in **Developing Applications with the WebLogic Security Service**.

-6. If you want WebLogic Server to ignore errors in filter rules during server startup, turn on the **Connection Filter Ignore Rule Errors** option.
+6.  **Optional**: If you want WebLogic Server to ignore errors in filter rules during server startup, turn on the **Connection Filter Ignore Rule Errors** option.

 7. Click **Save**.